-NOTE Over time, a subtle loss of performance may take place.
+Over time, a subtle loss of performance may take place.
 Therefore, it is important to establish the normal braking distance with a new vehicle.

-Determine the braking performance of the vehicle by engaging the parking brake at a common point on a flat, dry, clean paved surface while traveling at maximum speed (Ref Fig. 17 on page 12).
+Determine the braking performance of the vehicle by engaging the service brake (release accelerator pedal only) at a common point on a flat, dry, clean paved surface while traveling at maximum speed (Ref Fig. 10).
 Observe the vehicle stopping location.
 If the vehicle stops in a significantly greater distance than normal or pulls to one side, it should be tested again.